zfeizollahi/dsc-0-05-14-grouping-data-lab-online-ds-sp-000/README.md

 ## Introduction

 In this lab we will query data from a table populated with Babe Ruth's career hitting statistics.
 We will use aggregate functions to pull interesting information from the table that basic queries cannot track.
-We will discover many interesting facts about Babe Ruth, like his total career homeruns and his most homeruns in one season.
+We will discover many interesting facts about Babe Ruth, like his total career home runs and his most home runs in one season.

 ## Objectives